usethesource/rascal-website/docs/Rascal/index.md

 * [Expressions](../Rascal/Expressions)
 * [Statements](../Rascal/Statements)

-You can find more (accessible) information related to Rascal here:
+You can find more (accessible) information about programming in Rascal here:

 *  [Why Rascal](../WhyRascal/): gives the motivation for the Rascal language and describes various usage scenarios.
 *  [Getting Started](../GettingStarted/) describes how to download, install and start Rascal.